mgj/fetcher/README.md

 ## FAQ

-On android if you get an error popup about denied access to local libraries, add a reference to System.Data.SQLite in your Android project
+On android if you get an error popup about denied access to local libraries, add a reference to System.Data.SQLite in your Android project.
+PLEASE OPEN AN ISSUE IF YOU STILL EXPERIENCE THIS!

 ## For contributors